 The reason behind this is your Email to SMS Message Limit.
 You’re able to set a messaging limit on Email to SMS based on the max number of message parts of which you want your message to comprise, in order to manage messaging costs and reduce bill shock (to learn about message parts and how this affects your bill, read this article).

 There are two ways you can ensure that your Email to SMS messages don’t get cut off mid-message:

-If you log into the Web Portal and go to Configuration > Email to SMS, you’ll be able to edit your settings and increase the limit of your Email to SMS messages.
+- Increase the Message Limit - If you log into the Web Portal and go to the Email to SMS item (on the Settings tab in Numbers and Channels under the Settings item in the main menu), you’ll be able to edit your settings and increase the limit of your Email to SMS messages.
 This means that your messages won’t be cut off; however, it’s important to remember that you’ll be charged per message part - so make sure your messages only include important information, otherwise you may have an unnecessarily high bill.